nfal09/docs/docs/python/python-language.md

 ### `else`

-The `else` conditional statement runs when all other conditional statements in a group are `False`:
+The `else` conditional statement runs when all other conditional statements in a group are `False`.
+You can think of it as the *default* option:

 ```python
 favorite_food = "Hot Dogs with Cream Cheese"